mebecker/afd-fronted-storage/readme.md

     az deployment sub create --location centralus --template-file main.bicep
     ```

     By default all IP addresses will be allowed by the WAF Policy.
 If you'd like to block everything but your IP, either edit the WAF Policy after it's deployed, or deploy as follows.

+    ```bash
+    az deployment sub create --location centralus --template-file main.bicep --parameters allowedIpAddresses='("1.2.3.4",)'
+    ```

     Note the trailing comma in the parameter value -- this is required if you are passing an array with a single value, otherwise the CLI will convert the value to a string and the deployment will fail.

+    If you're running from a Windows command prompt instead of Linux, the syntax is slightly different:

     ```bash
-    az deployment sub create --location centralus --template-file main.bicep --parameters allowedIpAddresses='("1.2.3.4",)'
+    az deployment sub create --location centralus --template-file main.bicep --parameters allowedIpAddresses="['1.2.3.4']"
     ```

     Make sure to `az login` and `az account set` in order to choose the appropriate Azure subscription.